- 5-Minute Article

 - What questions can women ask their financial professional to help gain better control of their finances?

 A secure financial future can depend on you making the best decisions today.
-While that’s true for most, it may be especially important for women – who could face extra challenges such as wage gaps, longer retirements, higher healthcare costs, and more caregiving responsibilities.
+While that’s true for most people, it may be especially important for women – who could face extra challenges such as wage gaps, longer retirements, higher health care costs, and more caregiving responsibilities.

-To help you navigate the circumstances you may face, and take charge of your financial future, here are five questions you should consider asking a financial professional.
-This professional can work with your tax and legal advisors to assist you as well.
+To help you navigate the circumstances you may face, and take charge of your plans for the future, here are five questions you should consider asking a financial professional.
+This professional can also work with your tax and legal professionals to help assist you.

 Women face different considerations that can impact their retirement savings.
 On average, women work fewer years and earn less than men,1 but they also tend to live longer.
-For example, women’s life expectancy is currently 81.2 years compared to 76.2 years for men.2 And once women reach age 70, 3 out of every 4 are likely to live until age 90 (versus 3 out of 5 for men).3
+For example, the National Center for Health Statistics reported in 2021 that women’s life expectancy at birth was 79.1 years compared to 73.2 years for men.2 And once women reach age 65, it’s expected that they will live another 20.8 years, compared to 18.2 years for men.3

-This combination of lower lifetime earnings plus longer lifespans means recalibrating typical retirement savings goals to cover a retirement that could last 20 years or more.
+The combination of lower lifetime earnings plus longer lifespans means it may be important to re-evaluate retirement savings goals to cover a retirement that could last 20 years or more.
 To help address these realities, do your best during your working years to:

 - Consider contributing enough to your workplace retirement plan to qualify for the full employer match if offered – or more if you can.

-- Consider additional retirement savings strategies on your own, like opening a tax-advantaged traditional or Roth IRA.
+- Explore additional retirement savings strategies, like opening a tax-advantaged traditional or Roth IRA.

 - If you’re married and don’t have earned income, think about a spousal IRA.
 Under IRS rules for married couples, a working spouse can generally contribute part of his or her earned income to an IRA (traditional or Roth) for a nonworking spouse if the couple files a joint tax return.

 The lifetime risk of needing long-term care often depends on life expectancy.
 Women’s greater longevity also means they may need to consider long-term care coverage as a surviving spouse.
-In fact, it’s estimated that 3 in 4 women will likely need some level of long-term care in the years after age 65.4
+In fact, it’s estimated that 70% of people over age 65 will likely need some level of long-term care, and women tend to need care 3.7 years longer than men.4

-With monthly costs currently averaging $4,576 for a home health aide for 44 hours per week and $8,821 for a private room in a nursing home5 considering how to cover such expenses should be part of your financial planning.
+With monthly costs currently averaging $5,148 for a home health aide for 44 hours per week and $9,034 for a private room in a nursing home,5 considering how to cover such expenses should be part of your financial planning.
 To keep care costs from consuming your retirement savings, work with a financial professional to evaluate some of these options:

 - Long-term care insurance, unlike traditional health insurance, is designed to cover some or all of an individual’s long-term care expenses such as personal care in a nursing facility or your home.
 Though Medicare may sometimes pay for some short-term skilled nursing and rehabilitative care after a hospital stay, you should not count on it to cover long-term care expenses.6

-- Hybrid life insurance policies, which combine long-term care coverage and life insurance.
-If you need long-term care, you can use part of the policy’s death benefit to help pay for those expenses; if you never use the policy’s long-term care benefits, your loved ones will receive a death benefit.
+- Hybrid life insurance policies combine long-term care coverage and life insurance.
+If you need long-term care, you can use part of the policy’s death benefit to help pay for those expenses; if you never use the policy’s long-term care benefits, your loved ones will receive the full death benefit.

-- Self-funding.
-Paying long-term care costs out of pocket depends on a realistic assessment of whether your assets and investing strategy are sufficient to cover long-term care costs on top of years of living expenses.
+- Self-funding is paying long-term care costs out of pocket and depends on a realistic assessment of whether your assets and investing strategy are sufficient to cover long-term care costs on top of years of living expenses.

-Women may need to save more money for the future because of their increased longevity, but statistics show that they could struggle to amass wealth due to a lower tolerance for investing risk.7 Many women, however, say they’re actively looking for opportunities to make their money work harder.
-In one recent survey, one of the top things women wanted help with was finding a financial professional who can help grow their money.8
+Women may need to save more money for the future because of their increased longevity, but statistics show that they could struggle to accumulate wealth due to a lower tolerance for investing risk.7 Many women, however, say they’re actively looking for opportunities to make their money work harder.
+One survey notes that one of the top things women want help with is finding a financial professional who can help grow their money.8

 What can you do?
 Ensure your investing strategy balances risk with the potential portfolio growth needed to sustain your financial future.
 Talk with a financial professional to determine the appropriate amount of risk based on your age, comfort level, and how much income you’ll likely need.
 Together, you can develop a clear set of short- and long-term goals that will help clarify your approach.